Metaphor: Parts of a metaphor

-The Philosophy of Rhetoric (1937) by rhetorician I. A. Richards describes a metaphor as having two parts: the tenor and the vehicle.
+The Philosophy of Rhetoric (1936) by rhetorician I. A. Richards describes a metaphor as having two parts: the tenor and the vehicle.
 The tenor is the subject to which attributes are ascribed.
 The vehicle is the object whose attributes are borrowed.
 In the previous example, "the world" is compared to a stage, describing it with the attributes of "the stage"; "the world" is the tenor, and "a stage" is the vehicle; "men and women" is the secondary tenor, and "players" is the secondary vehicle.

-Other writers employ the general terms 'ground' and 'figure' to denote the tenor and the vehicle.
-Cognitive linguistics uses the terms 'target' and 'source', respectively.
+Other writers employ the general terms ground and figure to denote the tenor and the vehicle.
+Cognitive linguistics uses the terms target and source, respectively.

-Psychologist Julian Jaynes coined the terms 'metaphrand' and 'metaphier', plus two new concepts, 'paraphrand' and 'paraphier'.
+Psychologist Julian Jaynes coined the terms metaphrand and metaphier, plus two new concepts, paraphrand and paraphier.

-'Metaphrand' is equivalent to the metaphor-theory terms 'tenor', 'target', and 'ground'.
-'Metaphier' is equivalent to the metaphor-theory terms 'vehicle', 'figure', and 'source'.
-In a simple metaphor, an obvious attribute of the metaphier exactly characterizes the metaphrand (e.g. the ship plowed the seas).
+Metaphrand is equivalent to the metaphor-theory terms tenor, target, and ground.
+Metaphier is equivalent to the metaphor-theory terms vehicle, figure, and source.
+In a simple metaphor, an obvious attribute of the metaphier exactly characterizes the metaphrand (e.g. "the ship plowed the seas").
 With an inexact metaphor, however, a metaphier might have associated attributes or nuances – its paraphiers – that enrich the metaphor because they "project back" to the metaphrand, potentially creating new ideas – the paraphrands – associated thereafter with the metaphrand or even leading to a new metaphor.
-For example, in the metaphor "Pat is a tornado", the metaphrand is "Pat", the metaphier is "tornado".
-As metaphier, "tornado" carries paraphiers such as power, storm and wind, counterclockwise motion, and danger, threat, destruction, etc. The metaphoric meaning of "tornado" is inexact: one might understand that 'Pat is powerfully destructive' through the paraphrand of physical and emotional destruction; another person might understand the metaphor as 'Pat can spin out of control'.
+For example, in the metaphor "Pat is a tornado", the metaphrand is Pat; the metaphier is tornado.
+As metaphier, tornado carries paraphiers such as power, storm and wind, counterclockwise motion, and danger, threat, destruction, etc. The metaphoric meaning of tornado is inexact: one might understand that 'Pat is powerfully destructive' through the paraphrand of physical and emotional destruction; another person might understand the metaphor as 'Pat can spin out of control'.
 In the latter case, the paraphier of 'spinning motion' has become the paraphrand 'psychological spin', suggesting an entirely new metaphor for emotional unpredictability, a possibly apt description for a human being hardly applicable to a tornado.

 Based on his analysis, Jaynes claims that metaphors not only enhance description, but "increase enormously our powers of perception...and our understanding of [the world], and literally create new objects".

 As a type of comparison

 Metaphors are most frequently compared with similes.
-It is said, for instance, that a metaphor is 'a condensed analogy' or 'analogical fusion' or that they 'operate in a similar fashion' or are 'based on the same mental process' or yet that 'the basic processes of analogy are at work in metaphor'.
-It is also pointed out that 'a border between metaphor and analogy is fuzzy' and 'the difference between them might be described (metaphorically) as the distance between things being compared'.
-A metaphor asserts the objects in the comparison are identical on the point of comparison, while a simile merely asserts a similarity through use of words such as "like" or "as".
+A metaphor asserts the objects in the comparison are identical on the point of comparison, while a simile merely asserts a similarity through use of words such as like or as.
 For this reason a common-type metaphor is generally considered more forceful than a simile.

 The metaphor category contains these specialized types: